GabeScott/standard-works-vault/General Conference/1985 October - Joseph Smith, the Chosen Instrument.md

 His paternal grandfather, Asael Smith, stated years before Joseph was born (and I quote):

-“It has been borne in upon my soul that one of my descendants will promulgate a work to revolutionize the world of religious faith.” (in Joseph Fielding Smith, Essentials in Church History, Classics in Mormon Literature, Salt Lake City: Deseret Book Co., 1979, p.
+“It has been borne in upon my soul that one of my descendants will promulgate a work to revolutionize the world of religious faith.”
+(In Joseph Fielding Smith, *Essentials in Church History,* Classics in Mormon Literature, Salt Lake City: Deseret Book Co., 1979, p.
 25.)

 Joseph Smith said: “Every man who has a calling to minister to the inhabitants of the world was ordained to that very purpose in the Grand Council of heaven before this world was.
-I suppose I was ordained to this very office in that Grand Council.”
-(Teachings of the Prophet Joseph Smith, sel.
+I suppose I was ordained to this very office in that Grand Council.” (*Teachings of the Prophet Joseph Smith,* sel.
 Joseph Fielding Smith, Salt Lake City: Deseret Book Co., 1938, p.
 365.)

-I testify to you he was and he is a prophet of God and did restore the gospel of Jesus Christ in our day, together with the power and keys of authority to administer therein.
+I testify to you he *was* and he *is* a prophet of God and did restore the gospel of Jesus Christ in our day, together with the power and keys of authority to administer therein.

 My assignments have taken me to the areas where he was born, where he lived and served, and where he died as a martyr.